 Mémorial de Caen aims to “pay homage to the martyr city of liberation” and act as “a warning against forgetting and reconciling the present with the past.”

 Mémorial de Caen covers many topics related to World War II and its aftermath.
 Mémorial de Caen is an excellent resource for anyone interested in learning more about this period of history.

 It opened on 6th June 1988, the 44th anniversary of the D-Day landings.
 The Mémorial de Caen is one of Normandy’s most popular tourist attractions, receiving more than 400,000 visitors annually.

 10. The Museum of Military History

 Address: Arsenal 1, 1030 Wien, Austria

-The Museum of Military History, Military History Institute in Vienna, is the most important museum for the Austrian Armed Forces.
-It covers Austrian military history through a variety of displays including weapons, armors, tanks, airplanes, uniforms, flags, paintings, medals and badges of honor, photographs, battleship models, and papers.
+The Museum of Military History, Military History Institute in Vienna, is the most important museum of the Austrian Armed Forces.
+It covers Austrian military history through various displays, including weapons, armor, tanks, airplanes, uniforms, flags, paintings, medals and badges of honor, photographs, battleship models, and papers.

 The Museum’s collections trace the history of the Austrian Army from the 16th Century to the present day.
-The Museum is also home to a library and archive, which hold a wealth of material on the Austrian military. visitors can learn about Austria’s military past through a variety of interactive exhibits.
+The Museum is also home to a library and archive, which hold a wealth of material on the Austrian military.
+Visitors can learn about Austria’s military past through various interactive exhibits.

-The Museum also offers a number of temporary exhibitions on various aspects of the Austrian military.
+The Museum also offers several temporary exhibitions on various aspects of the Austrian military.
 The Museum is an excellent resource for those interested in learning about Austria’s military heritage.

-See Related: Best Places to Visit in Austria & Things to Do
+See Related: Places to Visit in Austria & Things to Do